flowli/timelines-app-backend-integration/README.md

 *TL;DR: [Timelines App](https://timelines.app) 👉 Share detailed CSV via E-Mail 👉 Collect using IMAP 👉 Deliver time
 spans to your backend*

-1. Track time
+1. **Track time in Timelines App**
     - Time tracked in the [Timelines App](https://timelines.app) can be exported to CSV
     - We need the CSV format "Detailed" that requires a "Pro" subscription (currently costs around 20 € per year and user)
     - That CSV format can - at any point in time - be manually shared to an e-mail address.
 This should be done before reasonable invoicing can take place.
-2. With this mechanism this integration can automatically determine important fields of tracked time spans:
+2. **Deliver tracked time to your backend** With this mechanism this integration can automatically determine important fields of tracked time spans:
     - The user can be identified by the e-mail's sender address
     - [Not coded yet] security can be enhanced with a required, short smtp relaying path, e-mail encryption or a simple passphrase somewhere in e-mails can be required for each user
     - The project identifier can be encoded in the timeline name (using square brackets like `[backend project id]`).
       This identifier can then be used to match the project in your backend.
-3. [Not implemented yet] Any user who reported his time can be informed about the state and stats of the import process via a report e-mail
+3. **Receipts** Any user who reported his time can be informed about the state and stats of the import process via a report e-mail

 ## User Guide